Massiccio1/loco-update/README.md

 In another terminal run the ur5 robot launcher. <br>
 Edit params.py to match simulation/real robot and soft gripper / 3 finger gripper. <br>

-Run `ur5_generic.py` from the repo.
+Run `ur5_generic.py` from inside loco-update
 ```
-python ur5_generic.py
+python3 ur5_generic.py
 ```

-When the homing is finished do
+When the homing is finished
 ```
 rosrun test_cpp test_cpp_node
 ```

-and run visione_lab.py in another terminal.
+and run visione_lab.py
 ```
-python visione_lab.py
+python3 visione_lab.py
 ```

 When the first vision message arrives, write "2" and type enter to start the procedure. <br>

-If the compilation gives an error, go into `test_cpp/`, and replace `CmakeLists.txt` with `CmakeLists.txt.bak`
+If the compilation gives an error, in the folder `test_cpp/`, replace `CmakeLists.txt` with `CmakeLists.txt.bak`

 <!-- Team members -->